HNLMS Tonijn: Ship history

 Tonijn in dry dock undergoing repairs, 1973.

 The submarine was laid down on 26 October 1962 at the Wilton-Fijenoord shipyard in Schiedam and launched on 14 June 1965.
 24 February 1966 she was commissioned in the Dutch navy.

-While on exercise northwest of Ireland, she received the news that the US Navy's submarine Walrus had gone missing.
+While on exercise northwest of Ireland, she received the news that the submarine Walrus had gone missing.
 Tonijn participated in the search for the boat on 16 December 1968.
 It turned out Walrus was not lost but had lost radio contact due to a malfunction.

 From 18 to 28 July 1976 Tonijn made a visit to Kiel to participate in the Kieler Woche.
 Later that year she visited Dublin from 11 to 14 September.
 In 1978 Tonijn was docked at the shipyard of RDM for maintenance.

 In September 1979 after fires broke out in the port engine room and starboard engine room assisted in towing the boat to Gibraltar.
 The boat was in serious trouble as she also suffered from battery depletion that was performed at the time the fires broke out leaving the boat with 10% battery power.